Edmonton, central Alberta bracing for 100 km/h winds

-Environment Canada has issued a wind warning for Edmonton and central Alberta.
+Thousands of people are without power in Edmonton and central Alberta Tuesday night as high winds continue to sweep through the region.

-Strong winds from the northwest are blowing between Edmonton and Red Deer, and are expected to reach between 90 and 100 km/h Tuesday night.
+Strong winds from the northwest are blowing between Edmonton and Red Deer, and were expected to reach between 90 and 100 km/h.

-Environment Canada is warning homeowners there could be damage to buildings, including falling shingles and broken windows.
+Environment Canada is warning homeowners to expect damage to buildings, including falling shingles and broken windows.

 In anticipation of the storm, officials from Rogers Place said they are closing the pedestrian portal off 103rd Avenue and 103rd Street for tonight's Edmonton Oilers game against — fittingly — the Carolina Hurricanes.